12 min read

 A content collection is any top-level directory inside the reserved src/content project directory, such as

-directory.
+src/content/newsletterandsrc/content/authors.
+Only content collections are allowed inside thesrc/contentdirectory.
 This directory cannot be used for anything else.

-Let’s start from configuring content collection (in our case it will be a blog
+Let’s start from configuring content collection (in our case it will be a blog) by creating blog folder inside content directory.

-Then define a Collection by adding a src/content/config.ts
+Then define a Collection by adding a src/content/config.ts file.

 The

-file is optional.
+src/content/config.tsfile is optional.
 However, choosing not to define your collections will disable some of their best features like frontmatter schema validation or automatic TypeScript typings.

 // src/content/config.ts